-SaaS Security: CISO’s Guide to Principles, Challenges, and Best Practices
+SaaS Security: Guide to Principles, Challenges, and their Best Practices

 The year was 2019.
 Capital One looked at an ugly and possibly devastating data and security breach.
 The bank was using Amazon Web Services (AWS), and due to misconfiguration in its web application firewall, the attacker gained access to AWS storage and affected around 700 records.
 Because of this mishap, Captial One had to pay $190 million to 100 million people.

 In a similar scenario, LinkedIn faced a humongous data breach in 2021.
 It affected over 700 million users.
 Here’s what happened – The attacker scraped the data by exploiting LinkedIn’s API and then posted it on the dark web, which impacted 92% of LinkedIn users.
 The data contained the users’ personal information and could have serious implications.

 What’s astonishing is that Capital One and LinkedIn are two of the most successful SaaS applications and take the security of their SaaS products very seriously.
 Yet, they had to face cybersecurity breaches, which tells us that securing SaaS applications is essential.
 It’s easier said than done.
 More than 90% of public cloud security failures will happen by 2025.

 With the advent of newer technologies, security for SaaS applications has become more complicated, with new threats or viruses.
 There are three reasons why cloud SaaS security is hard to achieve:

 - The lack of communication between business and security people

 - Focusing more on features than SaaS security concerns